philipyang89/philipyang89/README.md

 English | [Spanish](https://github.com/philipyang89/philipyang89/blob/main/README_ES.md) | [中文 (In-Progress)]()

 👋 Hi!
-I'm Xun Philip, a full-stack web developer.
+I'm Xun Philip, a full-stack software engineer.
-💙 My goal is to eventually become a software engineer and turn ideas into reality.
+💙 My goal is to eventually be able to turn any business ideas into reality.
 🌏 I'm a chinese born in Spain.
 ⚙️ Currently working in Essen, Germany.